Disclosure: This article has been updated in 2020 to amend the URLs for the BBFC listing, which was recently redesigned and updated its links.

 Moderate and mild bad language includes terms such as ‘bitch’, ‘crap’, ’jerk’, ‘hell’, ‘bummer’, ‘screw’ and ‘ass’.

 To celebrate this result, we like to remind everyone that MVM Entertainment will be releasing the series in a special collector’s edition release that includes all of the on-disc content mentioned plus the original soundtrack, artcards, and a booklet.
 While artwork has yet to be revealed as its currently being finalised for approvals, we have a good idea of what the physical contents include as MVM have been following the Sentai Filmworks releases pretty well.
 The artcards will likely be based on the 12 Monster Encyclopedia info sheets that are shown during the half-way point in each episode, and the booklet will offer some fanservice for each monster girl in the series.
-You can see what the now out of print Sentai Filmworks collector’s edition looks like from AUKN’s NormanicGrav’s blog (some content may be considered NSFW) to get a glimpse of what the UK collector’s edition should offer.

 An English dub is also produced for the series and you can check that out early through HIDIVE alongside the original Japanese audio with English subtitles uncensored!
 As MVM will be using the Sentai Filmworks master, the following on-disc extras included are as follows: